 Health & Wellbeing

-Priors Hall is proud to hold a TaMHS (Targeted Mental Health Support) bronze accreditation, which means we have been recognised for our good practice in promoting and delivering interventions for children’s mental health.
+Priors Hall is proud to hold a TaMHS (Targeted Mental Health Support) bronze and silver accreditations, which means we have been recognised for our good practice in promoting and delivering interventions for children’s mental health.

 We have a team of staff trained as Mental Health First Aiders who understand mental health and the factors that can affect wellbeing.
 We are confident to step in to reassure and support children if needed.